 You will develop a deeper appreciation for some of the socio-scientific issues present today, and extend your scientific/biological knowledge to make informed decisions/choices regarding such issues.

-Finally, for those planning on attempting all 3 external standards, you will have the opportunity to extend your biological knowledge to attempt the Biology Scholarship paper.
-The details for the Bio Scholarship tutorials will be announced towards the end of Term 1 in 2018, depending on numbers and results from tracking.
+Finally, for those planning on attempting all 3 external standards (Speciation is an optional external), you will have the opportunity to extend your biological knowledge to attempt the Biology Scholarship paper.

 How will this course be assessed?